ygdantas/safsecpat/README.md

 (2) Run the following command to show the safety consequences of deploying security patterns

-./dlv examples/headlamp/security-architecture-headlamp.dlv utils/utils.dlv security/security.dlv tradeoff/tradeoff.dlv -nofinitecheck -filter=ft -filter=fl -filter=ft2fl -filter=newmcs -filter=newlmcs2hz
+./dlv examples/headlamp/security-architecture-headlamp.dlv utils/utils.dlv security/security.dlv tradeoff/tradeoff.dlv -nofinitecheck -filter=ft -filter=fl -filter=ft2fl -filter=hasCascadingFailure

 The command (2) will show the new faults and failures caused by the deployment of security patterns.